. The complexity of the research and design input can be varied to match pupil ability.

 Wood, plastic, fibreglass, metal alloys or carbon fibre are all good spar materials; yet in a kite designed to a particular specification only one will be the best material.
 Contents include:- Four projects for making kites and Five appendices on:- Parts of a kite and what they do, Kite making materials, Practical ways of testing kite making material, Five additional kite designs, Eight pages of tips on kite flying and construction.
 All you would ever need to know on how to make a kite and get it to fly.

-No customer reviews yet.
+Customer reviews shown below.
 Leave a review

 Latest News view all news